 You should reach out to JAMA Network Media Relations.

 Am I allowed to post a news release on my website?

-Any news release or media advisory should the have the study’s embargo time, date, and time zone at the top of the release or advisory, and cite in which journal the study appears.
-Embargoed news releases should only be distributed to journalists.
-Embargoed information cannot be posted to openly accessible web sites; routed to electronic wire services such as PRNewswire, Ascribe, or BusinessWire; or otherwise placed in the public domain.
+Any news release or media advisory should the have the study’s embargo time, date and time zone at the top of the release or advisory, and cite in which journal the study appears.
+Embargoed news releases should be distributed only to journalists.
+Embargoed information cannot be posted to openly accessible websites; routed to electronic wire services such as PRNewswire, Ascribe or BusinessWire; or otherwise placed in the public domain.
 (These and other open-access services may be used as soon as the embargo lifts, as desired.)